awsdocs/amazon-sagemaker-developer-guide/doc_source/API_CreateEndpointConfig.md

 Length Constraints: Maximum length of 63\.
 Pattern: `^[a-zA-Z0-9](-*[a-zA-Z0-9])*`
 Required: Yes

+ ** KmsKeyId **
+The Amazon Resource Name \(ARN\) of a AWS Key Management Service key that Amazon SageMaker uses to encrypt data on the storage volume attached to the ML compute instance that hosts the endpoint\.
+Type: String
+Length Constraints: Maximum length of 2048\.
+Required: No

  ** ProductionVariants **
 An array of `ProductionVariant` objects, one for each model that you want to host at this endpoint\.